gesztesigabor/winkorblush/README.md

 ## Preprocessing

 Raw data can be preprocessed with the python script located in the analysis directory.
-__Data from the reported experiment is published in preprocessed form, so no need to preproces it.__
+__Data from the reported experiment is included in preprocessed form, so no need to preproces it.__

 For preprocessing imput data from the probabilistic reversal learning task should be saved in directory _analysis/rawdata/experiment_, while input data from the visual control task should be saved in directory